Net Promoter Score: Detailed Guide + Calculation Tips

 2. Positive brand perception: Promoters often champion the brand, have higher customer lifetime value and reinforce market reputation.

-5 benefits of net promoter score
+5 benefits of using net promoter score in customer service

-NPS can singlehandedly act as your north-star metric to help you gauge the health of your business.
+NPS can singlehandedly act as your North Star metric to help you gauge the health of your business.
 Here is why it’s important.

 1. Better customer focus